harshittrivedi78/-python-unittest-TestRunner/README.md

 'converter' : Optional argument.
 Default Value is None.
 If you have requested for HTML result file then you must provide with this converter filepath to generate the HTML result.
 In case you say ResultType.HTML and do not provide the converter filepath then code will raise an error.

+app_version : It is aslo an Optional argument.
+Default Value is '0.0.0' .
+It will showing you on your result files.

 In case any queries you can contact me at my email - harshittrivedi78@gmail.com